-While many young, potential homeowners stay at home to save money for their future mortgage payments, banks and lenders consistently decline applicants without rental history.
+While it’s common for young, prospective homeowners to stay at home to save money for their future mortgage payments, banks and lenders consistently decline applicants without adequate rental history.

-Banks and lenders like to see your history whether it’s in the form of credit cards, auto loans, or a previous lease.
-If you fail to provide these things, banks and lenders will be hesitant to lend to you.
+Banks and lenders are very interested in your history, whether it’s in the form of credit cards, auto loans, or a previous lease.
+If you fail to provide these things, they’ll be hesitant to lend to you.

-If you don’t have a current housing payment and suddenly take on a mortgage payment at several thousand dollars a month, banks and mortgage lenders are going to bet you may default on making your payment.
+If you don’t have a current housing payment and suddenly take on a mortgage payment of several thousand dollars a month, banks and mortgage lenders are going to bet you may struggle making your payment each month.

-This theory is called payment shock, and is defined by an increase in your monthly housing payment beyond two-hundred percent.
-In other words, if your payment more than doubles, you’re labeled a risky borrower.
+This theory is known as payment shock, and is generally defined as an increase in your monthly housing payment beyond 200%.
+In other words, if your payment more than doubles, you’re automatically labeled a risky borrower.

 Let’s look at an example: